juriad/advent2023/README.md

 - ActionScript - Cannot be downloaded
 - Pure - requires different version of LLVM which fails to compile
 - Eta - too close to Haskell on JVM
-- Whiley - could not make the example to work; it does not produce a class file
 - Kit - discontinued, crucial parts of documentations are missing
 - Snowball - not really a programming language
 - Unicon - cannot compile